 Step 1.
 Defining the information need and stating it as a question

 Start by expressing your information need in words.
+Give your topic a working title and write an abstract.
 This will assist you in thinking about what you need and determining terms to be used later.
 You may need to consult dictionaries or encyclopedia to clarify the topic.

 Step 2.
-Breaking the need into its component parts
+Breaking the topic into its component parts

 From the title and abstract of your topic it is possible to identify various concepts and keywords.
 A concept map / mind map is a useful way to plot ideas.